 Little did she know how close to the truth the fortune teller’s vision of her life would become.
 She married Ken Bush in 1976 and gave birth to her only daughter, Kelly, in 1980.
 A year later, Bush read an article in Time magazine about young mothers who, after their last child was put to bed and the final diaper washed, pulled out their typewriters and began penning romance novels–for money!
 Bush told her sister, Lisa Jackson, “I think we could do that,” and overcoming Jackson’s arguments that they were both mystery readers, not romance readers and therefore didn’t have a snowball’s chance in Hades of writing one, Bush began developing her first romantic novel.
 Jackson eventually agreed to be a part of the project.

 The sisters and a friend spent half a year creating, writing and rewriting a book they titled STORMY SURRENDER.
 Bush retyped the work and sent it to many New York publishing houses, which all rejected the novel as being “too suspenseful”, “not romantic enough” or “having too much mystery.”
 The team of three split up, and Bush, reading that Young Adult romance novels were the next big thing, turned her attention to the teen scene.
 Though she complained to a friend that she didn’t think she could “roll back the years to the senior prom,” her friend disagreed and, sure enough, she was soon pounding the keys of the typewriter again, this time focusing on teenaged angst. was finished a few months later.
-Retitled ABBY’S CHANCE to DARE TO LOV by Silhouette Books, Bush’s first novel was published in November 1982.
+Retitled ABBY’S CHANCE to DARE TO LOVE by Silhouette Books, Bush’s first novel was published in November 1982.

 From the moment of the first sale, Bush was hooked on writing.
 In the ensuing years she wrote more than thirty novels, the bulk for Silhouette Books’ Special Edition imprint; plus a series of historical romance novels set in 1880s Oregon for Pocket Books, several young adult series and five Nancy Drew Mysteries.